ian57/piforcetools/README.md

 ~~~~~~

 I'm modifying it to work with de piface module from http://www.kubii.fr/site-entier/229-piface-control-display-afficheur-lcd-3272496000179.html which uses SPI bus, IR remote control ans more buttons.
-It uses the pifecad library.
+It uses also the pifacecad library.

 ## Usage